 Reading levels are flexible, and will change throughout the year as students grow.
 This means you will likely need titles in your library that are one to two grade levels above, as well as one to two grade levels below, your students’ needs.
 A wide variety of titles at various reading levels will ensure that students can find books that best meet their needs and interests.

 However, while you may have books at different reading levels available, many literacy experts recommend NOT organizing your classroom library by level.
 Sometimes, students will want to choose challenging books; other times they’ll want to choose an easy book.
 That’s okay!
-What matters is that they have access to both, and aren’t limited to choosing books by level.
+What matters is that they have access to both.
 This access and choice increases their engagement in the reading process.
-For more on using levels in the classroom, check out A Level is a Teacher’s Tool, Not a Child’s Label on the Fountas and Pinnell blog.
+For more on levels, check out A Level is a Teacher’s Tool, Not a Child’s Label on the Fountas and Pinnell blog.

 4. Variety, Variety, Variety